Overview: Mother Studies Certificate Program:

 This class provides valuable information to laypersons, students, and professionals such as nurses, teachers, social workers, and those engaged with families.

-The program will be administrated through the Motherhood Foundation Inc., in collaboration with universities around the world and in partnership with one specific university (TBD).
-Additionally, the program will provide content for installations in the forthcoming Museum of Motherhood (next location), and it’s ongoing exhibits, conferences and programs.
+The program will be administrated through the Motherhood Foundation Inc. Additionally, this program may contribute auto-ethnographic content for installations in forthcoming Museum of Motherhood exhibits, conferences and programs.